glennmusa/mock-spacestation/README.md

 _image creating from the portal_

-And make note of the Deployment Name that gets generated for you, we'll need that to get your SSH credentials and commands:
+And make note of the Deployment Name that gets generated for you, we'll need that to get your SSH credentials:

 _image indicating the deployment name_

 Then when you're ready, deploy to Azure:

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fglennmusa%2Fmock-spacestation%2Fmain%2FmockSpacestation.json)

+Once that's complete move on to [Connect to the VMs](#Connect-to-the-VMs).

 ### via Azure CLI